jaantollander/masters-thesis/content/20_background.md

 #SBATCH --nodes=2
 #SBATCH --tasks-per-node=2
 #SBATCH --cpus-per-task=20
-#SBATCH --mem-per-cpu=1G
+#SBATCH --mem-per-cpu=2G
-#SBATCH --grep=nvme:100
+#SBATCH --gres=nvme:100

-module load myprog/1.2.3

 # 1. job step
-srun <program-1>
+srun --nodes 2 --ntasks 1 <program-1>
 # 2. job step
-srun --nodes 1 --ntasks 2 <program-2> &
+srun <program-2>
 # 3. job step
 srun --nodes 1 --ntasks 2 <program-3> &
+# 4. job step
+srun --nodes 1 --ntasks 2 <program-4> &
 # Wait for job 2. and 3. to complete
 wait
 ```

 ---

-In the above example, the first program will run on the first job step utilizing all given nodes, tasks, and cpus and the majority of the given time.
+In the above example, the first program will run on the first job step and would load data to the local disk.

+The second program will run on the second job step utilizing all given nodes, tasks, and cpus and the majority of the given time.
 The program is some large parallel program such as a large, well parallelizing simulation.

-The second and third programs job steps will run in parallel after the first step, both utilizing all tasks and cpus from a single node.
+The third and fourth programs job steps will run in parallel after the first step, both utilizing all tasks and cpus from a single node.
 These programs could be, for example, programs for post processing steps, for example, processing and backing up the simulation results.